New York Stock Exchange to launch branch in Dallas called NYSE Texas

 "It's literally a signal to companies that, 'We are here for you, you don't have to go to somewhere else, we are still here, don't think that we are sitting far away in New York, we cannot cater to your requirements, just come talk to us and we'll help you with everything,'" explained Sinha.

-She also believes having multiple exchanges will have a positive effect on the economy.
+She also believed having multiple exchanges will have a positive effect on the economy.

 "I think it's good for job creation and I say that every time a stock exchange comes in, you will see direct jobs are going up by 300, but like indirect jobs are going to go up by 3,000.
 So it also creates jobs for people which I think we all need right now, so I think it is it's exciting," said Sinha.